-Revenue recognition for sales of toys
+Revenue recognition

-Refer to notes 2.14 and 4 to the consolidated financial statements
+Refer to notes 2.12 and 4 to the consolidated financial statements

 Revenue principally comprises revenue from the design, development, marketing and distribution of toys and family entertainment activity products.

 Sales of toys are recognised when control of the goods has been transferred to the customers, being at the point in time when the goods are delivered.